ArkinDharawat/ArkinDharawat.github.io/hugo_server/content/about.md

 draft: true
 ---

 I'm Arkin Dharawat, a Computer Science Master's student at UMass Amherst.
 I graduated from UIUC with a degree in Math and Computer Science in 12/19.
+I am currently working as a part of the UMass team in the [AlexaPrize TaskBot Challenge](https://developer.amazon.com/alexaprize/challenges/current-challenge/taskbot/teams/maruna).

 My interests include (but are not limited too!)
 Natural Language Processing, Big Data and Machine Learning Infrastructure.

 You can view my resume [here](https://drive.google.com/file/d/1eGTAfzbeq45V2k37HUmQxS7IwpX_Va9U/view?usp=sharing)